yuvrajjangir/AlphaAI-Backend/README.md

 ### Via UI
 1. Navigate to the People List in the frontend
-2. Click the "Enrich" button next to a person
+2. Click the "Research" button next to a person
 3. Monitor progress in the Research Progress component

 ## Search Modes